Energy in Russia: Natural gas

 In late 2019, Russia launched a major eastward gas export pipeline, the roughly 3,000 km-long Power of Siberia pipeline, in order to be able to send gas from far east fields directly to China.
 Russia is looking to develop the Power of Siberia 2 pipeline, with a capacity of 50 bcm/year, which would supply China from the West Siberian gas fields.
 No supply agreements and no final investment decision have yet been reached on the pipeline.'

-Furthermore, Russia has been expanding its liquefied natural gas (LNG) capacity, in order to compete with growing LNG exports from the United States, Australia and Qatar.
+Furthermore, Russia was expanding its liquefied natural gas (LNG) capacity, in order to compete with growing LNG exports from the United States, Australia and Qatar.
 In 2021, Russia exported 40 bcm of LNG, making it the world's 4th largest LNG exporter and accounting for approximately 8% of global LNG supply.'
+However the EU will stop importing Russian LNG.

-In recent years, Russia has increasingly focused on the Arctic as a way to increase oil and gas production.
+In the early 21st century Russia was increasingly focused on the Arctic as a way to increase oil and gas production.
 The Arctic accounts for over 80% of Russia's natural gas production and an estimated 20% of its crude production.
 While climate change threatens future investment in the region, it also presents Russia with the opportunity of increasing access to Arctic trade routes, allowing for further flexibility for seaborne deliveries of fossil fuels, particularly to Asia, provided sanctions permit the construction of specialist ice breaking LNG tankers.'

 In 2022 Russia lost 75% of their export market following the Russian invasion of Ukraine when the European Union took the decision to cease buying Russian energy.